swatiri/Internship/ROADMAP.md

 3. Learn how to come up with pipelines for genome analysis

-4. Ability to analyze and interpret genemic data using Bionformatic tools
+4. Ability to analyze and interpret genomic data using Bionformatic tools

 ### What needs to be done
 In order to achieve these milestones, the following needs to be done;